IsaacVil/Arkanoid-Project/README.md

 ARKANOID BASED GAME MADE IN C++.
-In this project we use AVL trees, Event Queues, Sprites, Linked Lists, etc.
+In this project we use AVL trees, Linked Lists, Event Queues, Sprites, Music, etc.